sts10/docs/src/initial-setup/neovim.md

 Plug 'junegunn/fzf'
 ```

-Then down below the `g:LanguageClient_serverCommands` bit:
+Then down below the `g:LanguageClient_serverCommands` bit, let's add some mappings.
+The [plugin's readme provides some ideas](https://github.com/autozimu/LanguageClient-neovim#quick-start), but as a minimum:

 ```vim
 nmap <F5> <Plug>(lcn-menu)
 ```

+### 4. Install stuff

-4. Back in the terminal, run `nvim +PlugInstall +UpdateRemotePlugins +qa`
+Back in the terminal, run `nvim +PlugInstall +UpdateRemotePlugins +qa`

-Think you should ne good-to go?
+Think you should now be good-to go?
 F5 will give you some options for analysis.

 ### Notes on alternative approaches to making Neovim more of a Rust IDE